rsususco/zoopaz-radio/README.md

 Features
 ========

-* Supports mp3, ogg and m4a using jwplayer.
+* Supports mp3, ogg and m4a using jplayer.
 * Interface is fully JavaScript/Ajax powered.
 * Cover is manually managed.
 * Folder montages of cover art for top level folders.